TVB: Decline

 In 2020, TVB signed Youku to expand mainland Chinese market.
 Drama co-production revenue grew by 72% after TVB signed coproduction agreements with Youku and Tencent.

 In 2021, TVB acquired a local e-commerce platform Ztore which owned and operated ztore.com and neigbuy.com.

 In 2023, a survey by The Communications Authority showed that some viewers said TVB's reality shows kept up with the current trend and the content was interesting, some said that its dramas and variety shows were repetitive in content, lacking creativity and were not appealing to viewers.
 In addition, some said there were too many programmes on Greater Bay Area (GBA) which were boring.
 Some audience was annoyed by the excessive use of product placements in programmes like "Scoop" (東張西望) and "Come Home Love: Lo And Behold" (愛·回家之開心速遞).
 Indirect advertising of "Big Big Shop" was also considered excessive.
 There were also views concerning TVB often broadcast programmes with political stances, advertised products of companies in which TVB had an interest and made use of its TV platform for marketing.
 There was also suggestion that TVB News Channel should be terminated.

 In April 2024, TVB merged J2 with the TVB Finance, Sports & Information Channel to form TVB Plus, and leased the latter's frequency to Phoenix Television's Phoenix Hong Kong Channel.
 TVB stated that the changes were expected to result in $100 million in cost savings.

 In August 2024, TVB reported that its net loss has narrowed by 65% year-on-year (YoY) to $143m in H1 2024.

+On 24 July 2026, TVB officially changed its name from Television Broadcasts Limited to TVB Limited.